Best of January in Kansas City

 Bonus: Visit the Zoo's Calendar to learn about Polar Bear and Penguin Overnights when visitors are invited to spend the night at the zoo and other special events year round!

 January's Special Events at the Kansas City Zoo:

-- Jan.
-6 & 7: Cheetah Enrichment and King and Gentoo Penguin March
+Saturdays and Sundays in January: King and Gentoo Penguin March

 Fun at Paradise Park

 Paradise Park in Lee's Summit.
 Paradise Park is a favorite family fun center where there truly is something for everyone.
 From the Children's EduTainment Center with indoor play for little ones, to the arcades, gokarts, and rock wall and more for teens and adults - this is the place for families to play.

 Teen Night – Unlimited Fun: Friday, January 12 from 7-10 PM. $15 plus tax (a 33% discount).
 Kick off the “New Year” right with unlimited indoor fun!
 The special deal this month includes an Unlimited MAX PAK, a $5 FUN CARD and a Personal PIZZA!